 Six tips for do-able bike rides in Zeeland

-By Lianne van Rijn, an imported Zeeuw, biking-mad and a fervent fan of Zeeland
+Written by: Lianne van Rijn, an imported Zeeuw, biking-mad and a fervent fan of Zeeland

 Off we go – you’ve got me talking about biking in Zeeland before we’ve started!
 My choice is my racing bike or my e-bike, when heading out to explore a part of the province.
 Peace and quiet and space.
 Even before the days of COVID-19, these were core criteria for my trips.
 If you want ideas for safe and undisturbed excursions, keeping a good distance from other bikers, here’s half a dozen goodies.